nkalband/hadoop-cluster-utils/README.md

    1. To configure `hadoop-cluster-utils`, run `./autogen.sh` which will create `config` with appropriate field values.
    2. User can enter SLAVE hostnames (if more than one, use comma seperated) interactively while running `./autogen.sh` file.
    3. Default `Spark-2.0.1` and `Hadoop-2.7.1` version available for installation.
+   4. While running `./autogen.sh` file, it will prompt for your choice for setting up Hive and Mysql on your master, select desired option.Hive and Mysql setup is required for running spark benchmarks like TPCDS,HiBench.
-   4. User can edit default port values, `spark` and `hadoop` versions in config file.
+   5. User can edit default port values, `spark` and `hadoop` versions in config
-   5. Before executing `./setup.sh` file, user can verify or edit `config`
+   6. Before executing `./setup.sh` file, user can verify or edit `config`
-   6. Once setup script completed,source `~/.bashrc` file to export updated hadoop and spark environment variables for current login session.
+   7. Once setup script completed,source `~/.bashrc` file to export updated hadoop and spark environment variables for current login session.

 * Ensure that the following java process is running in master.
 If not, check the log files